cdot/Hotpot/README.md

 An annotated example configuration file is given in `example.hotpot.cfg`.

+### History

+System change events, such as temperature and pin state, can be logged to files for later analysis.
+There is no limit on the size of these files, and you are recommended to rotate them on a regular basis.
+When a log is rotated make sure the old log is deleted - you don't want to leave an empty file behind.

+Histories can either be sampling - such as temperatures - or logging, such as pin states or weather agents.
+Sampling histories require an interval to be specified to set how often the item is sampled.
+Logging histories rely on the caller explicitly logging events.

 ## Weather
 Weather information is retrieved from the UK Meteorological Office data service, via a simple API that can easily be overridden with your own weather service provider.
 The class "MetOffice" is the reference implementation.